-"Whosoever shall do the will of My Father which is in heaven, the same is My brother, and sister, and mother."-MATT. xii.
-50.
+"Whosoever shall do the will of My Father which is in heaven, the same is My brother, and sister, and mother."
+Matt.
+12: 50.

-HOW many Christians there are who long greatly for a more intimate fellowship with The thought of a fuller experithe Lord Jesus. ence of His love, of His abiding presence, of His mighty power to save from sin and self, greatly They often wonder that the attracts them. longings and the prayers of years appear to avail so little.
+How many Christians there are who long greatly for a more intimate fellowship with the Lord Jesus.
+The thought of a fuller experience of His love, of His abiding presence, of His mighty power to save from sin and self, greatly attracts them.
+They often wonder that the longings and the prayers of years appear to avail so little.
 They are ready to turn to anyone who they think can help them to discover the secret of what they have sought in vain, the full manifestation in their heart of the love and the power of Christ.
-Come, my reader, turn to-day to our Blessed Lord Himself, and let Him tell you His open secret.
+Come, my reader, turn today to our Blessed Lord Himself, and let Him tell you His open secret.
 The way into the most intimate union with Christ is very simple: doing the will of His Father.
-Of one who does this He says: The same is My brother, and sister, and mother.
+Of one who does this He says: the same is My brother, and sister, and mother.